ecelis/roster/README.md

 ### 2. Configure your local environment

-Copy the .env.local.example file in this directory to .env.local (which will be ignored by Git):
+Copy the env.local.example file in this directory to .env.local (which will be ignored by Git):

 ```
 cp .env.local.example .env.local